-She's trying to be the first black woman to visit every country
+The first black woman to visit every country in the world

 A few times, she watched in frustration as she was forced to wait behind white tourists or forced to pay bribes in order to cross borders that should have been open to her.

 "The discrimination that I faced in South Africa was ridiculous.
-Not only from white South Africans, which many would expect, but also from black South Africans," she says.
+Not only from white South Africans, which many would expect, but also from black South Africans," she said.

 However, some countries were better than others: "Senegal, it's amazing.
 You don't see them privileging white people over Africans.
 They treat everyone the same.
 Same in Ghana."